marisofie/TDT4250_Project/README.md

 ### Technical Features

-- Model to Text transformation using Acceleo
+- Model to Text transformation using Acceleo (tdt4250.at.accele.html)
+- DSL using Sirius (?)

 ## Learning objectives

 - Modelling a complex domain
   - Airplane travel
 - Component Based Design
-- Use Xtext
+- Use Xtext (?) -- REMOVE?
   - Create an environment / editor for the airplane company planners to create flights
 - Use Sirius
+  - Workbench for travel planners scheduling flights
-  - Constraints
+- Use Acceleo
   - M2T --> display the flights for the customers
 - EMF Forms

 ## Constraints and derived features ✈️
+- two planes cannot use the same runway at the same time
+- a single plane cannot be on different flights, hence it must be available for the planned flight
+- a plane as a passanger capacity
+- and more ...

+- TravelPlanner
+  - **Constraints**
+    - <constraintname>: Two airplanes cannot use the same runway at the same time
+    - <constraintname>: A single plane cannot be on different flights, hence it must be available for the planned flight
 - Airline
 - Airplane
 - Flight
-      - NumberOfPassenger <= Plane.NumberOfSeats (OCL) - Note to self: - Hvorfor dukker denne opp i atValidator og forventer at vi skal skrive den på nytt?
-      - Sjekk at person ikke både er passasjer og del av crew
-      - Duration = arrivaltime – departuretime (derived)
-        - Make sure that time zone is also accounted for
-        - Duration given in minutes
-        - _Takes timezones into account!_
-        - Constraint tested by using tests in (FlightTest.java).
-      - Check that takeoff and landing runway is long enough.
+  - **Constraints**
+    - NumberOfPassenger: Number of passengers cannot excede number of seats on flight
+      - Q: why does this appear in atValidator class and expects us to implement it in code?
-        - DepartureAirport has long enough runway for takeoff
+    - ValdidateRunwayLengthTakeOff: Runway chosen must be long enough for given airplane (takeoff)
-        - ArrivalAirport has long enough runway for landing.
+    - ValidateRunwayLengthLanding: Runway chosen must be long enough for given airplane (landing)
-      - Make sure that only gates at the correct airport is validated when choosing gates.
+    - <constraintname>: Only gates belonging to the selected airport can be chosen
-      - Check that minimumcrew is validated for airplane.
+    - <constraintname>: Crew is equal to or bigger than minimumcrew for airplane
+    - <constraintname>: Person cannot be passenger and part of crew
+  - **Derived features**
+    - duration: derived from arrivaltime - departuretime
+      - Written with ecore constraint (not OCL), therefore also tested manually.
 - Airport
 - Gate
 - Runway
 - Person
+  - **Derived features**
-      - FullName – derived from firstName and familyName
+    - fullName: derived from firstName and familyName
 - Crew
+  - **Constraints**
-      - Check that there are not duplicate roles for crew members?
+    - <constraintname>: no duplicate roles for crew members (?)
+- CrewAllocation

 ## Classes